mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 They're all about me now, whispering, eyeing me.
 Do they know about the mission?
 Do they know about Kurtz?
 Don't look at them.
 They know you.
 Don't let them see.
 Keep walking and keep your head down.

 Something grabs me.
 I twist around and see him.
-White eyes stare out blankly into space, the face contorted in an pathetic, pleading expression.
+White eyes stare out blankly into space, the face contorted in a pathetic, pleading expression.

 "You, you," the voice is quiet and raspy.
 The orange stained lips don't even seem to move as he talks.
 "Please..."